5 Reasons Great Small Business Records are Essential

 You cannot deduct expenses that you approximate or estimate.
 You must be able to prove (substantiate) your business expenses with timely and accurate records to support the amounts deducted to compute your net profit.
 The burden of proof is on you if you are ever audited.
 The proof is inaccurate and honest receipts, expenses, and your small business records

 Borrow Money From a Banking Institution or Other Commercial Lender

 Potential lenders are going to check your credit and analyze projections to repay a business loan.
-All business assets, sales and receipts will be verified.
+All business assets, sales, and receipts will be verified.
 Business relationships are sometimes subjected to scrutiny.
-Keep personal finances separate from small business finances, to avoid confusing regulatory agencies and prompt an audit, or prevent your ability to get small business bank funding.
-Understand the difference between your business and personal affairs by maintaining seperate accounts for each.
+Keep personal finances separate from small business finances, to avoid confusing regulatory agencies and prompting an audit, or prevent your ability to get small business bank funding.
+Understand the difference between your business and personal affairs by maintaining separate accounts for each.